DaBusch/netbattalion/README.md

 ### netbatJS

 A minimalistic Javascript reactivity framework to put javascript code into your HTML-dom attributes.
 Inspired by AlpineJS and HTMX.
+This may be the tinyest Javascript framework out there.

-Just 394 Bytes!!!
-(This README has 712 Bytes)
+Just 392 Bytes!!!
+(This README has 768 Bytes)

 ### netbatQuery